albysabu9/Drupal-MySQL/README.md

    # **IIEC Docker Project using drupal and mysql**
-This is a multicontainer docker application using drupal and mysql.
+This is a multi-container docker application using drupal and MySQL.

 ## **What is docker?**